17 Actionable Tips To Write An Engaging Blog Post

 Using SEO, you can double the organic traffic to your blog post, in just 30 days.

-The second sentence, on the other hand, makes your claim measurable by telling your reader, the exact amount of traffic they can expect to grow in a stipulated period of time.
+The second sentence, on the other hand, makes your claim measurable by telling your reader, the exact amount of traffic they can expect to grow and in a stipulated period of time.

 9. Authenticate Your Claims With Statistics